No doubt you have seen photos of golden or fluorescent green, picturesque Sekinchan paddy fields (or sawah padi in the local language Bahasa Melayu)!

 Tip: You can visit this place when you’re coming up from Kuala Lumpur or returning to Kuala Lumpur.

-Photograph and observe the colorful boats and the fishermen’s way of life.
+Besides this, you can photograph and observe the colorful boats and the local fishermen’s way of life.

 Note: But please, don’t throw your trash into the river!